ai-labs/claim_tool/README.md

 ## Data Access Layer (DAL) and Architecture

 ### Abstract Data Access Layer
-To facilitate integration with SAP and other enterprise systems, a Data Access Layer (DAL) will be implemented.
+To facilitate integration with various business systems, a Data Access Layer (DAL) will be implemented.
 This layer abstracts the data storage and retrieval processes, allowing seamless interaction with various backend systems.

 ### Integration Steps
 1. **Define Interface**: Create a common interface for data access operations (CRUD).
-2. **Implement SAP Integration**: Develop a class implementing the interface for SAP integration.
+2. **Implement Integration**: Develop a class implementing the interface for each target system.
-3. **Configure API Interaction**: Ensure the class interacts with SAP's APIs for data operations.
+3. **Configure API Interaction**: Ensure the class interacts with the target system's APIs for data operations.

-### Recommended SAP Systems for Integration
+### Recommended Systems for Integration
 1. **SAP S/4HANA**: Leverage SAP S/4HANA's API for enterprise resource planning.
 2. **SAP ECC**: Use SAP ERP Central Component (ECC) for traditional ERP functionalities.
 3. **SAP Business One**: Utilize SAP Business One for small and medium-sized enterprises.
+4. **Salesforce**: Integrate with Salesforce for customer relationship management.
+5. **Oracle ERP**: Use Oracle ERP for comprehensive enterprise resource planning.
+6. **Microsoft Dynamics 365**: Utilize Microsoft Dynamics 365 for flexible business applications.

-By implementing these steps, the system will be able to integrate with various SAP systems, providing flexibility and scalability.
+By implementing these steps, the system will be able to integrate with various business systems, providing flexibility and scalability.

 ## API Documentation